indykiss/indykiss.github.io/_posts/2019-09-20-core_cs_questions_answered.markdown

 ---

+As I deepen my basic knowledge of JavaScript and all things code, I'm going to deep dive into a Q & A series of blogs for core computer science concepts, theories and principles, JS concepts and algorithmic strategies.

+This first blog will be a bit of a board of ideas that I'll flesh out more as the weeks go by.

+Excited to learn more about the theory behind the code!

 **Basics**

 *What is a data structure?*
 * A data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data.
 In Javascript, the primitive data types are numbers, strings, boolean, undefined and null.
 Objects like functions and arrays are non-primitive structures.
 Main difference is that primitive data structures are immutable while non-primitices are mutable.

+*Why wrap code in functions?*
+* Wrapping code in functions allows for easy reference later on and allows us to keep code ensapulated, which is important to keep scope organized.

 *What is a hash table?*
 * A hash table is a dictionary type data structure that maps keys to values.
 It allows people to look up a value based off its key.